Joint Occupational Health and Safety Committee (JOHSC)

 - Employer/supervisor members cannot outnumber worker members

-- Employer members—while not necessarily excluded—are appointed by the employer and must exercise supervisory function (e.g. scheduling, signing off on Time and Leave requests, assigning work)
+- Employer members must exercise supervisory function such as scheduling, signing off on Time and Leave requests, and assigning work

-- Two co-chairs must be chosen, one representing and selected by the worker members, the other by the employer members
+- Two co-chairs must be chosen.
+One represents and is selected by the worker members; the other by the employer members

 - All groups on a work site must be represented.
 This might mean that members are included from all unions, departments, shifts and even other ministries if a workplace is shared